chanedwin/pydistinct/README.md

 # Pydistinct - Population Distinct Value Estimators

- This package provides statistical estimators to predict a population's cardinality (number of distinct values) from a sample sequence.
+ This package provides statistical estimators to predict a population's cardinality (number of distinct values) from a sample sequence of that population.

  Specifically, given a sample sequence of _n_ values with only _d_ distinct values, predict the total number of distinct values _D_ that exists in the population _N_ (even if _N_ is unknown).